oschulz/julia-course/MachineLearning/Basics/README.md

 * Fitting a Gaussian process
 * Approximate Bayesian inference on the hyperparameters of a Gaussian process
-* Learning kernels of Gaussian processes (Bayesian nonparametrics)
+* Sensor fusion with Stheno